pschuetz23/csvCleaner/README.md

-# csvCleanup
+# csvCleaner

-csvCleanup is a script designed to process CSV files and remove any special characters while leaving specific fields like email alone.
+csvCleaner is a script designed to process CSV files and remove any special characters while leaving specific fields like email alone.

 *Prerequisites*